Inspecting DNS configuration

 nslookup: isc_socket_bind: address in use

-The issue occurs when the ip_local_port_range value is too small for the customer service network environment, or when there are too many socket ports currently in use.
+The issue occurs when the ip_local_port_range value is too small for your service network environment, or when there are too many socket ports currently in use.

 [root@ncp-server ~]# sysctl net.ipv4.ip_local_port_range